tchak/coldwired/README.md

 ## How?

-This is a first attempt to replace [turbo-drive](https://turbo.hotwired.dev/handbook/drive) with remix based router.
+This project is an almost "drop in" replacement of [turbo-drive](https://turbo.hotwired.dev/handbook/drive) with [remix](https://www.npmjs.com/package/@remix-run/router) based router.
 It does several things:
  - intercepts `click` and `submit` events to navigate with client router
  - use [morphdom](https://github.com/patrick-steele-idem/morphdom) to render pages
- - bypass remix routing if `data-turbo="false"` is set on links and forms
+ - bypass in browser routing if `data-turbo="false"` is set on links and forms
  - provide a directive to register fetchers (`data-turbo-fetcher`)
  - provide a directive to submit forms on changes (`data-turbo-submit-on-change`)
  - provide a directive to revalidate pages (`data-turbo-revalidate`)